DIY update: Living Room

 We have decorated one room in our house to a liveable standard, and I couldn’t be happier.

-It hasn’t be ‘finished’ as such, it needs plastering properly and all sorts but in under a week we made it liveable for under £100.
+It isn’t ‘finished’ as such, it needs plastering properly and all sorts but in under a week we made it liveable and it cost us nothing.

 To be really honest, I don’t think we undertook the extent of building work in this house when we bought it.
 It was already the top end of our budget without any extra cash for works (we have barely managed to pay for the central heating to be put in from leftover mortgage money).
 We thought we’d have this easy, bohemian lifestyle where we lived in one room and it’d all just work out…